 TUSCALOOSA, Ala.
 (AP) Alabama coach Nick Saban doesn't plan to suspend defensive end Da'Shawn Hand for a driving under the influence arrest, because he wasn't actually operating the vehicle.

-Hand, a preseason All-Southeastern Conference pick, can avoid any suspension after being charged with driving under the influence last Saturday by campus police.
+The preseason All-Southeastern Conference pick can avoid any suspension after being charged with driving under the influence early last Saturday morning by campus police.
 The Tuscaloosa News reported that Hand was asleep in his parked car with the engine running.

-Saban said Hand will be required to go through an ''48-hour inpatient'' assessment of his drinking and do community service and police ride-arounds.
+Saban said the senior will be required to go through a ''48-hour inpatient'' assessment of his drinking and do community service and police ride-arounds.
 The senior won't be suspended if he takes care of that business.